Sequel: Video games

 The cost of developing AAA video games has increased significantly over recent years, often reaching tens or even hundreds of millions of dollars due to high expectations for detailed graphics, expansive worlds, and advanced gameplay.
 Video game companies have turned to sequels as a dependable business strategy.
 Sequels are now a dominant trend in the industry, making up a large proportion of new releases from major publishers.

 One reason they are prevalent is their ability to provide a stable revenue stream in a volatile market.
 Building on an existing brand with an established fan base, sequels are perceived as safer investments than new intellectual properties (IP).
 They allow companies to capitalize on previous successes, ensuring a built-in audience and reducing the financial risk associated with launching a new and unproven concept.
 Additionally, sequels of a formula that players already enjoy, balancing familiarity with new features or improvements, can increase player retention and positive reception.

 Media franchises

 In some cases, the characters or the settings of an original film or video game become so valuable that they develop into a series, lately referred to as a media franchise.
 Generally, a whole series of sequels is made, along with merchandising.
 Multiple sequels are often planned well in advance, and actors and directors may sign extended contracts to ensure their participation.
 This can extend into a series/franchise's initial production's plot to provide story material to develop for sequels, called sequel hooks.
-Examples of major media franchises include the Marvel Cinematic Universe, Pokémon, Harry Potter, and Disney Princess.
+Examples of major media franchises include the James Bond, Marvel Cinematic Universe, Pokémon, Harry Potter, and Disney Princess.